MagLev/maglev/Licenses/README.txt

 AGREEING TO BE BOUND BY THE TERMS OF THESE LICENSES.
 IF YOU DO NOT AGREE TO THE TERMS OF THESE LICENSES, DO NOT DOWNLOAD OR USE THE SOFTWARE.

-In addition to proprietary code owned by VMware, GemStone/S software products (the "GemStone Products") include computer code licensed under various open source licenses ("open source software" or "OSS").
+This MagLev distribution includes computer code licensed under various open source licenses ("open source software" or "OSS").
 The text of each of those licenses is available in the files in this directory listed below.

+MagLev is used in conjunction with VMware's GemStone/S software products (the "GemStone Products").
+The licenses for the GemStone Products and any associated open source software are packaged with GemStone/S.

 Nothing in VMware's End User License Agreement or any other document to which VMware is a party or by which it is bound overrides the terms